Cloud High-Availability for Automotive Supplier

-Our customer is an international automotive supplier with 1750 employees.
+Our client is an international automotive supplier with 1750 employees.
 They currently operate their own central data center and, to provide higher availability, a rented co-location for critical infrastructure workloads.
-The search was for a solution that reflects the company's management’s new Cloud First strategy.
-In addition, the availability should be maintained and increased.
-The major challenge was on the one hand the requirement for the availability of the critical manufacturing systems and, on the other hand, the quick implementation without having to refactor the applications.
+The goal was to find a solution that aligns with the company's new Cloud First strategy while maintaining and increasing availability.
+The main challenge was ensuring the availability of critical manufacturing systems without the need for application refactoring.

-stretched clusters as follows: "Stretched clusters expand the vSAN cluster from a single location to two locations to ensure higher availability and cross-location load balancing" explains Hennig, "in a stretched cluster configuration, both locations are active locations.
-If one of the sites fails, vSAN uses the storage in the other site. vSphere HA will then restart any VM that needs to be restarted on the remaining active site”.
+"A stretched cluster configuration is typically used for such high availability solutions," explains Jens Hennig, comdivision's lead architect for this client.
+He describes stretched clusters as follows: "Stretched clusters expand the vSAN cluster from a single location to two locations, ensuring higher availability and cross-location load balancing.
+In a stretched cluster configuration, both locations are active.
+If one site fails, vSAN utilizes the storage in the other site, and vSphere HA restarts any VMs that need to be restarted on the remaining active site."

-"...or you can use VMware Cloud on AWS" says Hennig with a wink.
-"VMware Cloud on AWS has the stretched cluster functionality already pre configured and allows us to distribute stretched clusters over two availability zones and thus to obtain higher availability", says Hennig.
-The current workloads could easily be moved to the cloud.
+"...or you can opt for VMware Cloud on AWS," suggests Hennig with a wink.
+"VMware Cloud on AWS comes with preconfigured stretched cluster functionality, allowing us to distribute stretched clusters across two availability zones and achieve higher availability," Hennig explains.
+The existing workloads were easily migrated to the cloud.

-Due to the faster implementation without refactoring or other changes to the on-premises infrastructure, our customer was able to move to the cloud faster than planned and is evaluating the further elimination of physical data centers in two Asian data centers.
+Thanks to a quicker implementation without application refactoring or other on-premises infrastructure changes, our customer successfully transitioned to the cloud ahead of schedule.
+They are currently evaluating the further elimination of physical data centers in two Asian locations.

 Questions?